SidonTheTroll/Erstes-Jahr/English/Main book/7-the-adventure.md

 ### 1. Gangadharpant had not been to this Bombay before.
 How was the Bombay different?

-When Bombay Gangadharpant arrived in a different world, he noticed some significant differences.
+When Gangadharpant whet to Bombay, he arrived in a different world, he noticed some significant differences.
 When the train stopped at Victoria Terminus, he was amazed at how tidy and spotless the station was.
-The train had blue carriages with the letters "GBMR" on them, which stood for "Greater Bombay Metropolitan Railway."
+The train had blue carriages with the letters "GBMR" on them, which stood for "Greater Bombay Metropolitan Railway" along with the Union Jack.
 What surprised him even more was that the station's employees were mostly Anglo-Indians, with a few British officers in the mix.

-### 2. What led to Professor Gaitonde to believe that History had taken a different term, perhaps before 1857?
+### 2. What led to Professor Gaitonde to believe that history had taken a different term, perhaps before 1857?

 He thought that history had changed in an unusual way because he was in a completely different version of India.
 In this new India, he witnessed the period when the British were in charge, and even saw the main office of the East India Company in Bombay.
 He observed various British buildings and companies from that time.

 ### 3. How did the shops and office buildings along Hornby Road differed from those he knew well?

-While strolling down Hornby Road, which had a different name back then, he noticed a whole new collection of shops and office buildings.
-The familiar Handloom House building was nowhere to be seen.
-Instead, he spotted department stores like Boots and Woolworth, along with grand offices of British banks such as Lloyds and Barclays.
-It felt like he was walking through a typical street in an English town.
+Walking along Hornby Road, he saw new shops and office buildings.
+The familiar Handloom House was gone, replaced by stores like Boots and Woolworth, and impressive offices of British banks like Lloyds and Barclays.
+It felt like he was in an English town's street.

 ### 4. "This was a blow not totally unexpected."
 What was the blow and how was it not totally unexpected?